cyral-quickstart/quickstart-sidecar-terraform-aws-ec2/docs/metrics.md

----
-sidebar_label: Terraform
-description: How to read Terraform sidecar metrics
----

 # Reading metrics from Terraform AWS EC2 sidecars

 **NOTE:** You can look at all the metrics definitions and what they mean on our [metrics reference page](sidecars/monitoring/metrics/overview.mdx)